jasim/jsfoo-talk-learning-to-learn-reason/main.md

 Here is the responsive HTML & CSS that Codegen renders.

 The generated code is stuff that programmers like you and me can use.
-So it'll do static positioning, flexboxes, grids, and CSS etc.
+So it'll do static positioning, flexboxes, and grids etc.

 :::